samuelportodossantos/redstone_Emu_Client_JP/README.md

 password: 1234
 ```
 ### Important ###
-Don't worry about database, it will create automatically.
+Don't worry about database, it will be created automatically.

 ### Versions ###
 ```bash